1 Emily Lawrence, Camper Report, “What Is The Average Camper Price in 2021?”

 There’s a good chance you’ll end up spending more time and money on leisure activities than you anticipated — at least in your early retirement years.

-Maybe, after you and your advisor have crunched the numbers, you’ll find yourself coming up short on funding for your projected leisure budget.
+After you and your advisor have crunched the numbers, you may find yourself coming up short on funding for your projected leisure budget.
 You have several options.
 Ask your advisor whether downsizing your home or relocating to a less expensive area could help free up more of your budget.
-If your leisure activities are driven by social considerations, look to experiences that are relatively inexpensive but can be just as rewarding — joining a garden club, hiking with friends on a local trail, throwing a dinner party at home.
+If your leisure activities are driven by social considerations, look to experiences that are relatively inexpensive but can be just as rewarding — joining a gardening club, hiking with friends on a local trail, throwing a dinner party at home.
 “You can entertain at home for a fraction of the cost of dining out, and it probably offers you an even better opportunity to engage with family and friends,” Storey says.